Ascoli Satriano: History

 The earliest human presence in the area of Ascoli Satriano dates from around the 9th century BC, according to archaeological evidence, and similar dated earthworks are common in the area.
-The Marbles of Ascoli Satriano are a funerary collection from the 4th century BC.
+It was a small village eventually on a branch of the Appian Way in Apulia, South East Italy.

-Ascoli Satriano (known as Asculum) was a city of the Dauni, a warlike tribe who gave effective help to the Romans at the first Battle of Asculum in 279 BC.
+Asculum was a town of the Dauni, a warlike tribe.
+Two battles were fought there.
+Asculum gave effective help to the Romans at the first Battle of Asculum in 279 BC, which was the first of King Pyrrhus of Epirus's Pyrrhic victory against the Roman Republic during the Pyrrhic War.
+This was followed by the Battle of Asculum (209 BC), during the Second Punic War, in which Hannibal defeated a Roman army commanded by Marcus Claudius Marcellus in an indecisive battle.
+Asculum was also the name of other places.

 The Battle of Canusium also took place nearby.
 In the Social War the city took the Italian side against Rome, and the end of that war, at the Battle of Asculum (89 BC), the victorious Romans besieged the town, starved it to surrender, executed the adult male prisoners by flogging and decapitation, and burned the town.
 Those noncombatants who survived were left to wander without support.
 The Roman general responsible, Gnaeus Pompeius Strabo, gained the nickname Carnifex ("Butcher").
 Later Sulla established a military colony there.

 In the Roman period it became a small cluster of habitations in a wider network of scattered villas.
 Under the Roman Empire the economy was operated by slave labour and focused on grain cultivation.
+The large luxurious villa at Faragola was typical of a latifundium.